nenves/MCW-Cognitive-services-and-deep-learning/Hands-on lab/HOL step-by step - Cognitive Services and deep learning.md

 1. From the **File** menu of Workbench, select **Open Command Prompt**

-2. Run the following command to install nltk:\
+2. Run the following command to install nltk:

-    ```
+    ```sh
     pip install nltk
     ```

-3. NLTK should install, with a message similar to the following:\
+1. NLTK should install, with a message similar to the following:
     ![In the Command Prompt window, the previous commands and their output display.
 At this time, we are unable to capture all of the information in the command prompt window.
 Future versions of this course should address this.](images/Hands-onlabstep-bystep-CognitiveServicesanddeeplearningimages/media/image29.png "Command Prompt window")

 4. NLTK is a rich toolkit with modular components, many of which are not installed by default.
-To install all the components, run the python shell by entering **python** at the command prompt:\
+To install all the components, run the python shell by entering **python** at the command prompt:

-    ```
+    ```sh
     python
     ```

-5. Within the python shell, run the following two lines:\
+5. Within the python shell, run the following two lines:

-    ```
+    ```sh
     import nltk
     nltk.download('all')
     ```

 6. The downloader will take about 5 minutes to complete.
-Once it is finished, exit the python shell by entering:\
+Once it is finished, exit the python shell by entering:

-    ```
+    ```sh
     exit()
     ```

-7. Run the following command to install genism:\
+7. Run the following command to install gensim:

-    ```
+    ```sh
     pip install gensim
     ```
-    \

     ![In the Command Prompt window, the previous command and its output display.
 At this time, we are unable to capture all of the information in the command prompt window.
 Future versions of this course should address this.](images/Hands-onlabstep-bystep-CognitiveServicesanddeeplearningimages/media/image30.png "Command Prompt window")

 8. Next, download a pre-built Jupyter Notebook that you will step through to understand the process used to summarize the text of the claims documents.
 In the browser on your VM, navigate to the following (note that the URL is case sensitive).
-Note, if using IE, you will need to modify the default security settings, which prevent files from being downloaded.\
+Note, if using IE, you will need to modify the default security settings, which prevent files from being downloaded.
-    \

     <http://bit.ly/2G4hAQz>

-9. In the command prompt, enter the following and press enter to launch the Jupyter Notebook:\
+9. In the command prompt, enter the following and press enter to launch the Jupyter Notebook:

+    ```sh
-    jupyter notebook\
+    jupyter notebook
-    \
+    ```

     ![In the Command Prompt window, the command to launch the Jupyter Notebook displays.
 At this time, we are unable to capture all of the information in the command prompt window.
 Future versions of this course should address this.](images/Hands-onlabstep-bystep-CognitiveServicesanddeeplearningimages/media/image31.png "Command Prompt window")

 10. In a few moments, you should be prompted for which browser to use to open the link